Trump accepts Macron invite to visit Paris in July

 "The two leaders will further build on the strong counter-terrorism cooperation and economic partnership between the two countries, and they will discuss many other issues of mutual concern."

-First Lady Melania Trump will accompany her husband on the trip, her office said.
+First lady Melania Trump is expected to accompany her husband on the trip, her office said.

 Trump and Macron met last month in Brussels, Belgium, when they shared a notably lengthy handshake.